GodotWildJam/gwj-accessibility-scripts/README.md

 - [Open Sans](https://fonts.google.com/specimen/Open+Sans) retains good legibility at smaller sizes
 - [OpenDyslexic](https://github.com/antijingoist/opendyslexic) is specifically designed for users with dyslexia

-> [!NOTE]
-> Designing a good-looking game user interface that's also accessible is challenging.
-It could be helpful to set up a feedback form for your players to get ideas on where to improve!

 ### Colors

 Below is a list of resources that help generate colors, list color palettes, or educational articles.